 Seventh grade classes are being offered for the first time this fall, and eighth grade will be added in 2020.
 Housed in the beautiful and historic Third Baptist Church building, the middle school features spacious classrooms with abundant natural light.
 Students enjoy a performance space, a gymnasium, and a short walk to some of St. Louis' most revered arts and culture institutions.

 Why Start a Middle School?

 “With the exception of just a few students, every child who enrolled in our new middle school is a graduate of our elementary school,” said Principal Stella Erondu.
 “We heard our parents pleading with us to provide a middle school, and we knew we had to do it.”

 By expanding to offer middle school grades, North Side is delivering a quality education to more students who are most in need of it.
-The vast majority otherwise attended schools where positive academic outcomes are very rare.
+The vast majority otherwise attended schools where positive academic outcomes are rare.
 Now, these students have the opportunity to continue succeeding academically in a culture of respect and high expectations where they are encouraged by the attention they receive in small classes.
-Like North Side's elementary school, the middle school offers an extended day and school year that can bae life-changing for many students.
+Like North Side's elementary school, the middle school offers an extended day and school year that can be life-changing for many students.
 Classes are taught by highly-qualified teachers focusing on the same core subjects.

 The Grand Center Advantage

 The big difference at the middle school is the location in the heart of the Grand Center Arts District.
 When walking out the front door of the school, students immediately see KDHX community radio station, Jazz at the Bistro, and The Fox Theatre.
 The district draws guest artists from all over the world, and the church housing our school draws ESL students.
 “Students regularly hear adults speaking other languages and that exposure can be a very positive force in shaping their world view,” says Principal Erondu.